claritylab/lucida/README.md

     in [`lucida/commandcenter/data/class_QA.txt`](lucida/commandcenter/data/class_QA.txt),
     the services are needed are represented in a `Graph` with one `Node`, i.e. service `QA`.
-    If you want to replace the current QA implementation with your own, you can still use the training data, and only modify the service graph:
+    If you want to replace the current QA implementation with your own, you can still use the training data, and only modify the service graph to be:

     ```
     'text_image' : { 'class_QA': Graph([Node('NAME_OF_MY_OWN_QA_SERVICE')]), ...
     ```

-    However, if you need to define another set of questions that a user can ask, e.g. questions about facial recognition, refer to the next section on how to add training data.
+    However, if you need to define another set of questions that a user can ask, e.g. questions about image captioning, refer to the next section on how to add training data.

     Notice that a service `Graph` object is constructed with a list of `Node`